covid-at-home/covid-at-home/level4.md

 As symptoms get worse and the patient deteriorates, the frequency with which measurements are taken should go up.
 At this point, your log should contain temperature, respiration, and heart rate every few hours.

 You should interpret any of the following as a medical emergency:

 ### Loss of consciousness

 There's different levels.
 When patient loses consciousness, make a note of whether the patient responds when you call their name (Voice), when you pinch the shoulder forcefully (Pain) or whether he/she does not respond at all (Unresponsive)

-Immediate home care for loss of consciousness may include encouraging the patient to eat and drink, and freshly ventilating the room.
-But really, get help.
+If loss of consciousness is brief, home care may include encouraging the patient to eat and drink, and freshly ventilating the room.
+But if this persists, get help.

-### Cognitive problems
+### Cognitive problems / confusion

 You probably know the patient, so you should be able to tell without any fancy tests if / when they are not with it anymore.
 But here's the Abbreviated Mental Test Score (the AMTS) sometimes used to assess for cognitive problems.
 Compile the score by asking the following questions, giving one point for each correct answer.
 A score of less than or equal to 8 suggests cognitive problems may be present.